nikhil-pandey/temporal-examples-rust/temporal-examples-rust/child_workflows/README.md

    ```
    cargo run --bin client
    ```
-4. The parent workflow will spawn, await, and collect results from two child workflows.
+4. The parent workflow will spawn two *child workflows* (`child_workflow`), wait for both to complete, and then return their results (a `Vec<String>` with each child's output).
+The client prints this combined vector on stdout.

 Learn more from the [main workspace README](../../README.md).